oyoenisaiaa/HashnodeArticles/cm6n7q8zv000a09l8crbvb392.md

 **Example:** When you visit a website, the layout, colors, fonts, and animations are all part of the frontend, built using HTML, CSS, and JavaScript.

-*I can't be the only one who comes up with fun names for programming things!* [*What creative names or analogies do you use for programming concepts*](https://hashnode.com/preview/679b8674eaf7f70a33d8e6a9#comments)*❓*
+*I can't be the only one who comes up with fun names for programming things!* *What creative names or analogies do you use for programming concepts?
+Share in the comments* 😊.

 ### **Backend (Server-Side Development)**